 The Alaska Native Claims Settlement Act of 1971 (ANCSA) was a new approach by Congress to federal Indian policy.
 ANCSA extinguished aboriginal land title in Alaska.
 It divided the state into twelve distinct regions and mandated the creation of twelve private, for-profit Alaska Native regional corporations and over 200 private, for-profit Alaska Native village corporations.
 ANCSA also mandated that both regional and village corporations be owned by enrolled Alaska Native shareholders.
-Unlike in the lower-48 states where the reservation system was the norm, ANCSA departed significantly – it was not based on the reservation system, tribal sovereignty within a reservation, or a government-to-government relationship between a tribe and the federal government.
-Instead, ANCSA’s foundation was in Alaska Native corporate ownership.
+Unlike in the lower-48 states where the reservation system was the norm, ANCSA departed significantly – its foundation was in Alaska Native corporate ownership.

 Through ANCSA, the federal government transferred 44 million acres – land to be held in corporate ownership by Alaska Native shareholders – to Alaska Native regional and village corporations.
 The federal government also compensated the newly formed Alaska Native corporations a total of $962.5 million for land lost in the settlement agreement.